KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

   - Hard clipping cannot occur on the SDL path because the limiter always pulls the bus gain down before samples exceed the threshold and the output stage applies a tanh soft clip before writing PCM.

 ## SDL Mix‑Bus Limiter (Extra Safety)

+Disabled by default.
+Enable by setting `SoundLimiter = 1`.

 Applies after mixing to floats, only when needed.
 It measures the peak within each audio block and reduces gain enough to keep the block under the threshold, with smoothing.
 A soft‑clip (tanh) avoids harsh edges for any residual overs.